auraphp/Aura.Autoload/README.md

 ### PSR-0 Namespaces

-To add a namespace conforming to PSR-0 specifications, one that uses only namespace separators (no underscores), point to the directory containing classes for that namespace.
+To add a namespace conforming to [PSR-0][] specifications, one that uses only namespace separators in the class names (no underscores allowed!), point to the directory containing classes for that namespace.
 Multiple directories are allowed, and will be searched in the order they are added.

 ```php
 <?php